pallavi176/Transformers-HuggingFace-PyTorch/docs/3FineTuningPretrainedModel.md

 - We will learn:
     - How to prepare a large dataset from the Hub
-    - How to use Keras to fine-tune a model
+    - How to use Trainer API to fine-tune a model
-    - How to use Keras to get predictions
+    - How to use a custom training loop
-    - How to use a custom metric
+    - How to leverage the Huggingface Accelerate library to easily run that custom training loop on any distributed setup